-Understanding the basics: SMED and tribal knowledge
+Understanding SMED and tribal knowledge

 SMED (Single-Minute Exchange of Die) refers to the lean manufacturing methodology for reducing changeover times to under 10 minutes.
 Developed at Toyota in the 1950s, SMED systematically separates internal activities (requiring equipment stoppage) from external activities (performed while machinery runs), minimizing actual downtime.